 Of course, much of that fresh juice will cook out of the apples as your pie bakes and will need to be thickened to prevent the pie from boiling over or developing a soggy crust.
-Cornstarch works well for that purpose, but if you're avoiding corn -- or have simply run out -- there are alternatives.
+Cornstarch works well for that purpose, but if you're avoiding corn — or have simply run out — there are a few alternatives.

-As a rule, allow 2 tablespoons of flour for every tablespoon of cornstarch you'd ordinarily add.
-If you're using sugar or a crystalline nonsugar sweetener, mix the flour with it and then toss the apples.
-If you're using a liquid such as agave nectar, toss the flour with the apples first and then drizzle them with your sweetener.
+As a rule, use 2 tablespoons of flour for every tablespoon of cornstarch the recipe calls for.
+If you're using sugar or a crystalline non-sugar sweetener, mix the flour with it, then toss the apples.
+If you're using a liquid, such as agave nectar, toss the flour with the apples first, then drizzle them with your sweetener.

-This type of flour is precooked at the mill, so -- like cornstarch -- it begins thickening almost immediately, as soon as the hot juices are released from your apples.
+This type of flour is precooked at the mill, so — like cornstarch — it begins thickening almost immediately, as soon as the hot juices are released from your apples.
 That means you don't have to choose long-cooking apples, because, unlike regular flour, you won't risk an uncooked, starchy taste in the finished pie.

 Gently simmer the apples in a saucepan and then drain them, setting them aside.
 You can thicken their juices with no starch at all by just simmering them until they reduce, thickening slightly due to natural pectin.